-Increase your chance of summit success by preparing your mental and physical fitness.
-Get kilitrek fit and start preparing as early as possible and as your fitness level increases your mental confidence will also increase.
+Preparing your mental and physical fitness increases your chance of summit success.
+Start preparing to get kilitrek fit as early as possible.
+As you increase your physical fitness your mental confidence will also increase.
 You will make a world of difference to the enjoyment of your climb and your sense of achievement.
 Finish your Kilimanjaro climb thinking it was a challenging, enjoyable and life affirming adventure.

 Visit your doctor

-Visit your medical practitioner and get advice before you start preparing for Kilimanjaro.
+Get advice from your medical practitioner before you start preparing for Kilimanjaro.
 Explain your plan to climb and what you intend to do to increase your fitness levels.
 Ask about the affects of altitude and what you can do to avoid or reduce the symptoms.
 Inform us if you have any long standing medical conditions when you book.

 There is an ongoing debate around taking medication, acetazolamide (Diamox), to help with altitude acclimatization.
 Talk to your medical practitioner about the benefits, risks and side effects before making your decision.